-In May 2011, the FASB issued ASU No. 2011-04, Fair Value Measurement (Topic 820)-Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International

-Financial Reporting Standards (IFRSs).
+In May 2011, the FASB issued ASU No. 2011-04, Fair Value Measurement (Topic 820)-Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards (IFRSs).
 The amendments in this update apply to all reporting entities that are required or permitted to measure or disclose the fair value of an asset, a liability, or an instrument classified in a reporting entity's shareholders' equity in the financial statements.
 ASU No. 2011-04 does not extend the use of fair value accounting, but provides guidance on how it should be applied where its use is already required or permitted by other standards within U.S. GAAP or IFRS.
 ASU No. 2011-04 changes the wording used to describe many requirements in U.S. GAAP for measuring fair value and for disclosing information about fair value measurements.
 Additionally, ASU No. 2011-04 clarifies the FASB's intent about the application of existing fair value measurements.
 The amendments in this update are to be applied prospectively.
 For public entities, the amendments are effective during interim and annual periods beginning after December 15, 2011.
 Early application by public entities is not permitted.
 The Company does not expect the provisions of ASU No. 2011-04 to have a material effect on its financial position, results of operations or cash flows.

 In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220)-Presentation of Comprehensive Income, which requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of equity.
 The amendments in this Update should be applied retrospectively.
 For public entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-For nonpublic entities, the amendments are effective for fiscal years ending after December 15, 2012, and interim and annual periods thereafter.
-Early adoption is permitted.
-This amendment impacts presentation and disclosure only, and therefore adoption will not have an impact on the Company's consolidated financial position, results of operations or cash flows.
+In December 2011, the FASB issued ASU 2011-12, Comprehensive Income (Topic 220)-Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05, deferring its requirement that companies present reclassification adjustments for each component of accumulated other comprehensive income in both net income and other comprehensive income on the face of the financial statements.
+Entities continue to be required to present amounts reclassified out of accumulated other comprehensive income on the face of the financial statements or to disclose those amounts in the notes to the financial statements.
+The requirement to present reclassification adjustments in interim periods was also deferred.
+However, entities are required to report a total for comprehensive income in condensed financial statements of interim periods in a single continuous statement or in two consecutive statements.
+The FASB is reconsidering the presentation requirements for reclassification adjustments.
+These amendments impact presentation and disclosure only, and therefore the ultimate adoption of this standard will not have an impact on the Company's consolidated financial position, results of operations or cash flows.